lucidrains/flash-cosine-sim-attention/README.md

 - [ ] flexible which type is used for accumulation
 - [ ] allow for flexible definition of whether warp tile atomic adds to float or half
 - [ ] support O(n) 1d dynamic positional bias
+- [ ] prepare a smem fragment caching mechanism, to allow for as much caching as allowed on A100 (or f16). also allow for transposed access to smem data

 - [x] bring in a CPU memory efficient version (only for inference, as training does not make sense) using just plain pytorch code
 - [x] figure out how to dispatch differently for architectures (say A100), in case backwards can make use of the increase in shared memory differently